 Jarrod Jacobs: The Bible's Unwritten History

-When we read the Scriptures, we must be impressed with the fact that God condensed some 4000+ years of history into a mere 66 books; several of these books having only one chapter.
-In fact, the Bible is a “library” of 66 books where the books themselves could be read in a relatively short amount of time.
-On average, there are books of the Bible that can be read in 4-5 minutes.
-The longest book of the Bible takes a little over three hours to read.
+When we read the Scriptures, we must be impressed with the fact that God condensed 4000+ years of history into a mere 66 books; several of these books having only one chapter.
+The Bible is a “library” where 66 books were compiled under one cover.
+The individual books can be read in a relatively short amount of time.
+There are books of the Bible that can be read in 4-5 minutes on average.
+The longest book of the Bible, Psalms, takes a little over three hours to read.
 With these facts before us, we see that the writers, inspired by the Holy Spirit (II Pet.
-1:20-21), wrote about those things which pertained to man’s salvation, and how God brought Christ into the world so as to bring about His plan of salvation (Gal.
+1:20-21), wrote about those things which pertained to how God brought Christ into the world so as to bring about His plan of salvation (Gal.
 4:4).

-When we understand this truth concerning the Bible’s purpose, then we can understand why God has chosen to omit various facts out of the Bible record.
-Put simply, it is because these things (Noah’s wife, Adam and Eve’s children, Moses’ life before 80, Christ’s teen years, etc.) do not pertain to His purpose!
+When we understand this truth concerning the Bible’s purpose, then we can understand why God has chosen to omit various facts from the Bible record.
+Put simply, it is because these things (Noah’s wife, Adam and Eve’s children, Moses’ life before 80, Christ’s teen years, etc.) do not pertain to His purpose (Deut.
+29:29)!

 -- You are invited to visit with the Caneyville church of Christ.
 Times of services: Sun.: 10:00 am, 10:45 am, 5:00 pm; Wed.: 7:00 pm.
 Website: http://caneyvillechurchofchrist.com Tune in to our radio program 101.5 FM at 5:30 am, Mon-Fri.
 Questions?
 Call: (270) 589-4167